Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/notifications.md

 ### How can I change my notifications settings?

+There are three different types of notifications: in-app, push, and email.

+- *In-app* notifications are displayed within the app in the Notifications panel.
+- *Push* notifications are clickable pop-up messages displayed on your mobile or desktop screen.
-There are three different types of notifications, in-app, push, and email.
-In-app notifications are displayed within the app in a Notifications panel.
-Push notifications are displayed as texts near the notification icon.
-And emails are delivered to the e-mail address associated with your account.
+- *Email* notifications are delivered to the e-mail address associated with your account.

 You can change your notification settings by going to your account settings and selecting the *Notifications* tab.
 Alternatively, you can open the Notifications panel and select *Settings* from the overflow menu in the upper right corner (see in the screenshot below):